Death Literacy Intros: how death literacy literally saves you money and time

 *If you would like to remotely attend one of my public talks please email me and I will arrange it as soon as practicable and possible.

 Are you interested in learning more about how planning for your end of life with death literacy can help save you money?
-Please do not hesitate to contact me - I am an End of Life Consultant and Doula who is a consumer advocate, professional public speaker, and compassionate listener who is very good at creative solutions for clients.
+Please do not hesitate to contact me - I am an End of Life Consultant who is a consumer advocate, professional public speaker, and compassionate listener who is very good at creative solutions for clients.

 Let's talk firstname.lastname@example.org